 Juniors and Seniors enrolled in programs on the Lamoni and Independence campuses may register for classes using the online registration system "My Graceland" on the Graceland website.
 Freshman and Sophomores must first see their academic advisor for registration clearance to use the system.
 It is strongly recommended that all students meet with their advisor to review their course selection and academic requirements.
 A student may make changes to their schedule online up until the first day of classes using "My Graceland".
 Once classes have begun, a Change of Registration (Add/Drop) Form with the course instructor and advisor's signature must be processed.
 Refunds in courses for which special tuition is charged will be based on the date of the change of registration.

 Students may add a course during the first 13% of the session with the instructor’s consent and may withdraw without penalty from a course during the first 60% of the session.
-Graceland University students may withdraw from a course through the 13% point of the session without a “W”.
-A grade of “W” is recorded in any course from which the student withdraws after 13% and through 60% of the session.
+Graceland University students may withdraw from a course up to 13% of the session without a grade of “WD”.
+A grade of “WD” is recorded in any course withdraw between 13% and 60% of the session.
 After 60% of the session is complete, the student is not allowed to withdraw from the course, and will be awarded the appropriate grade in the course.
 Deadlines for adding and/or dropping courses offered in educational programs that are not taught on the normal semester schedule usually differ.
 Contact the Registrar in Patroness Hall on the Lamoni, IA, campus for this information.